Roppongi Art Triangle - Art Museum Collective

-The museum is open everyday except Tuesday from 10 am to 6 pm.
+The museum is open everyday from 10 am to 6 pm except on Tuesdays.

 The Suntory Museum of Art is located in the Tokyo Midtown complex.
 The museum was designed by Kengu Kura and is based on the concept of Japanese modernism and combines traditional and contemporary elements in its interior and exterior construction.
 Like the NATC, it maintains no permanent exhibits, though it does have a collection focused on “Life in Art,” containing over 3000 articles closely connected to Japanese life and these pieces often appear in primary exhibits.
 The museum also has a traditional Japanese tea room where you can observe the full tea ceremony (1,000 yen admittance; every second Thursday at 1, 2, and 3 pm; no reservation required).

 Getting there: Take the Tokyo Metro to Roppongi station and access the museum directly from exit 8.

 The museum is open daily except Tuesdays from 10 am to 8 pm.

 The third corner of the Roppongi Art Triangle is the Mori Art Museum, located on the 53rd floor of Mori Tower in Roppongi Hills.
 Entry to this museum offers the added benefit of the “Tokyo City View” so don’t miss it when you visit.